marcosgomesneto/medusa-payment-mercadopago/README.md

 Receive payments on your Medusa commerce application using Mercadopago Transparent Checkout.

+*Note: We will soon release the Medusa 2.0 compatible version*

 ## Features

 - Authorize payments with **Credit Card** using Transparent Checkout.